-With its high EPA content we recommend Pharmepa STEP 1: RESTORE at 2 capsules daily providing 1g pure EPA, suitable for counteracting omega-3 deficiencies and restoring a healthy omega-6 to omega-3 ratio.
-For those individuals with a sub-optimal AA to EPA ratio and low omega-3 index, high dose EPA is not only beneficial for increasing omega-3 levels and raising the omega-3 index, but is particularly effective in restoring the AA to EPA ratio, with favourable outcomes on long-term health.
-Once an optimal AA to EPA ratio and omega-3 index is achieved (3-6 months), switching to Pharmepa STEP 2: MAINTAIN can provide the key ingredients for the long-term maintenance of healthy omega-3 and omega-6 levels and omega-3 index.
+With its high EPA content we recommend Pharmepa RESTORE at 2 capsules daily providing 1g pure EPA, suitable for counteracting omega-3 deficiencies and restoring a healthy omega-6 to omega-3 ratio.
+For those individuals with a sub-optimal AA to EPA ratio and low omega-3 index, high dose EPA is not only beneficial for increasing omega-3 levels and raising the omega-3 index, but is also particularly effective in restoring the AA to EPA ratio, with favourable outcomes on long-term health.
+Once an optimal AA to EPA ratio is achieved (3-6 months), switching to Pharmepa MAINTAIN can provide the key ingredients for the long-term maintenance of healthy omega-3 and omega-6 levels and omega-3 index.
 Supplementing with up to 250mg of DHA is important for those not currently consuming oily fish on a regular basis, but should be introduced slowly whilst maintaining an EPA intake of at least 500mg in excess of the DHA content.

 Adults and children aged twelve years and over should take 2 capsules daily (1 gram of EPA) for a minimum of three months.